franela/goblin/README.md

 ![](https://github.com/marcosnils/goblin/blob/unstable/goblin_output.png?raw=true)

-Nice and easy, do you think?.
+Nice and easy, right?

 TODO:
 -----

-We do have a couple of [issues](https://github.com/franela/goblin/issues) pending we'd like to fix someday.
-Feel free to contribute and send us some PR's (with tests please :smile:)
+We do have a couple of [issues](https://github.com/franela/goblin/issues) pending we'll be addressing soon.
+But feel free to contribute and send us PRs (with tests please :smile:).